 IDictionary searchResults = _cache.SearchEntries(query, values);

-For more reduced query execution time, NCache runs the SQL-like query in parallel by distributing it to all the cache servers just like the map-reduce mechanism.
+For a more reduced query execution time, NCache runs the SQL-like query in parallel by distributing it to all the cache servers just like the map-reduce mechanism.
 In addition, you can use NCache OQL aggregate queries in both .NET and Java applications.

-In summary, NCache provides you not only the scalability and performance, but also the flexibility of searching distributed cache using SQL like aggregate function.
+In summary, NCache provides you not only the scalability and performance but also the flexibility of searching distributed cache using SQL-like aggregate function.